angular/angular/aio/content/guide/transition-and-triggers.md

 <code-example path="animations/src/app/open-close.component.2.html" header="src/app/open-close.component.html" region="trigger-boolean">
 </code-example>

-In the preceding code snippet, the HTML template binds a `<div>` element to a trigger named `openClose` with a status expression of `isOpen`, and with possible values of `true` and `false`.
-This is an alternative to the practice of creating two named states of `open` and `close`.
+In the code snippet above, the HTML template binds a `<div>` element to a trigger named `openClose` with a status expression of `isOpen`, and with possible values of `true` and `false`.
+This pattern is an alternative to the practice of creating two named states like `open` and `close`.

-In the component code, in the `@Component` metadata under the `animations:` property, when the state evaluates to `true` (meaning "open" here), the associated HTML element's height is a wildcard style or default.
-In this case, use whatever height the element already had before the animation started.
-When the element is "closed," the element animates to a height of 0, which makes it invisible.
+In the component code, inside the `@Component` metadata under the `animations:` property, when the state evaluates to `true` (meaning "open" here), the associated HTML element's height is a wildcard style or default.
+In this case, the animation uses whatever height the element already had before the animation started.
+When the element is "closed", the element gets animated to a height of 0, which makes it invisible.

 <code-example path="animations/src/app/open-close.component.2.ts" header="src/app/open-close.component.ts" region="trigger-boolean" language="typescript">
 </code-example>